Chapter 1: You can’t die in the Safe Zone, but you sure can hurt.

 And with that word the air changed.
 It rippled and flowed and coiled over him.
 Through him.
 Until it was no longer the air, but a force pulled from a thousand strands from a thousand different corners of his brain, building and building into a giant ball that filled his mind.

 Pressure built too as the energy pounded at his skull.
-The creature was forgotten as the light filled Isais, blinding him from the inside.
-He knew he had to get rid of it; willed it to leave his body.
+The creature was forgotten.
+Light filled Isais, blinding him from the inside.
+He knew he had to get rid of it; urged it to leave his body.

 The creature squealed.
 A sound high and filled with pain.
-It was followed quickly by Isais’ own squeal as sharp teeth tore at his flesh as the beast was thrown through the air.
+It was followed quickly by Isais’ own squeal as sharp teeth tore at his flesh and the beast was thrown through the air.
 Dizzy and dazed, Isais quickly pushed himself to his feet and scanned the black for any sign of those glowing red eyes.
-But they were gone, leaving Isais alone with the choking dark and sickly smell of sewage and waste.
+But they were gone, leaving Isais alone with the choking dark and sickly smell.

 Well, not entirely alone.
 “What in the seven hells was that?”